Police investigating 4 Argentines over WCup qualifier chaos

 Argentina tweeted on Monday that Martinez and Buendia were authorized to return to England so they could rejoin their club Aston Villa.
 It did not discuss the situation for Tottenham’s Lo Celso and Romero.

+The documents were addressed to José Astigarraga, the secretary-general of South American soccer body CONMEBOL, with copies to the Argentine and Peru soccer bodies.
+Brazil is to play Peru on Thursday in another World Cup qualifier.

+The documents outlining the new restrictions also mention the possibility of exceptional waivers to be requested to Brazil’s Chief of Staff office.
+The Chief of Staff office said in a statement it has not received requests for exceptional waivers from the Argentine Football Association

-The Argentine Football Association said in a statement that it followed all health protocols.
+The AFA said in a statement that it followed all health protocols.
 The squad arrived in Brazil on Friday morning from Caracas, where the team beat Venezuela 3-1 the night before.

 FIFA has also started an investigation.
 It said it has received official match reports and has passed them on to disciplinary bodies.
 No date for a decision has been offered, nor a date for a rematch.
 FIFA added it “regrets the scenes preceding the suspension of the match.”